 Watch With Friends

-So you have found the funniest live video on Facebook… what you need know is how to bring in your best friends to have a lot of fun watching together.
+So you have found the funniest live video… what you need to know is how to bring in your best friends to have a lot of fun watching together.
 Consider it done: the new Facebook Live comes with the option to send an invitation to a friend to watch with you, from where they are.